Trust Semantics Distillation for Collaborator Selection via Memory-Augmented Agentic AI: Introduction

+Within dynamic collaborative systems, the trustworthiness of a device is inherently time-varying due to the continuous influence of diverse factors, including task characteristics, collaboration environments, and the conditions of both task owners and collaborating devices.
+However, most existing trust evaluation techniques treat device trust as a static attribute with coarse labels such as trusted or untrusted, failing to effectively capture this dynamic nature of trust~\cite{10925363}.
+Moreover, these approaches consider trust as a generalized concept for all tasks, neglecting its task-specific nature.
+In practice, a collaborating device may display distinct levels of trustworthiness under different tasks.
+Therefore, a new mechanism is needed to accurately characterize the task-specific trustworthiness of collaborators within dynamic systems.

+In this work, we introduce a new concept of trust semantics, inspired by the strengths of semantic representations in capturing contextual information, task-specific characteristics, and situational awareness~\cite{10589469}.
+Trust semantics models the trustworthiness of collaborating devices over time across multiple dimensions, including communication-related and computation-related, by evaluating their trust in each dimension and representing the evaluation results semantically.
+By extending the traditional binary notion of trust, trust semantics enables comprehensive and highly accurate evaluation of dynamic device trustworthiness, providing robust support for reliable collaborator selection.
+Nevertheless, due to the independent operation of devices and the inherent complexity of trust evaluation processes, assessing the trust semantics of collaborators by resource-constrained devices faces several challenges.

-A primary challenge arises from the overhead of collecting diverse trust-related data from all potential collaborators.
-Frequent data exchange among these devices generates a massive volume of data, which incurs a significant burden and processing delay.
-Additionally, due to memory constraints, individual devices cannot store these data for all potential collaborators.
-To mitigate this challenge, a practical solution is to deploy a server within the collaborative system as the trust evaluation center, leveraging its ample computational and storage resources to collect and store trust-related data from all devices.
+The first challenge stems from the overhead imposed on devices for collecting trust-related data.
+To accurately assess the trust semantics of its potential collaborators, a device must frequently collect data on their past collaborative behaviors, resources, and other relevant information~\cite{chain_of_trsut}.
+Frequent data exchange among devices generates a massive volume of data, which incurs a significant burden and processing delay.
+Moreover, due to limited memory capacity, individual devices are unable to store trust-related data for all potential collaborators.
+To mitigate this challenge, a practical solution is to deploy a server within the collaborative system as the trust evaluation center.
+By leveraging its abundant computational and storage resources, the server can collect, aggregate, and maintain trust-related data from all devices, thereby reducing device-side overhead.